akerlund/esp32_library/README.md

 tcp6       0      0 :::1883                 :::*                    LISTEN      -
 ```

-There are some example scripts in **/scripts** written in Python that show how to subscribe on topice from an MQTT broker.
+There are some example scripts in **/scripts** written in Python that show how to subscribe on topics from an MQTT broker.

 # Visual Studio Code